-In addition sensitivity analysis has been undertaken and indicates that an impairment will be triggered by:
+In addition, sensitivity analysis has been undertaken and indicates that an impairment will be triggered by:

-- 1. Decrease in annual growth rates from 7% to 5.7% (terminal growth rate of 2%) Or triggered by: - 1.
-Decrease in net cash generated from operating activities for FY-2021 and FY-2022 of 24%
+1. Decrease in annual growth rates from 7% to 2% and decrease in terminal growth rate from 2% to 1% and increase the discount rate from 10% to 11%.

+Or triggered by:

+1. Decrease in net cash generated from operating activities for FY-2022 and FY-2023 of 22%.

-Amortisation expenses of £2,194,000 (2019: £1,866,000) have been charged to Administrative expenses in the Consolidated Statement of Comprehensive Income.
+Amortisation expenses of £1,992,000 (2020: £2,194,000) have been charged to Administrative expenses in the Consolidated Statement of Comprehensive Income.

-1 Amounts previously recognised as finance lease assets have been reclassified to right of use assets upon transition to IFRS 16 on 1 April 2019.
-Refer to note 31 - Leases for further details.
+(a) Amounts previously recognised as finance lease assets have been reclassified to right of use assets upon transition to IFRS 16 on 1 April 2019.
+Refer to Note 16 - Right of Use Assets for further details.